mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

         format      : "iso8601"
 ```

-{% include notice content="
+{% notice info %}
 #### New Configuration Options

 Be sure to check the [sample configuration file](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml) and [full list of parameters](https://staticman.net/docs/configuration) for setup ideas.

-For example you can configure multiple properties (comments, reviews, and other types of user-generated content), change commit message and request body text, enable email notifications, and much more from a `staticman.yml` file."
+For example you can configure multiple properties (comments, reviews, and other types of user-generated content), change commit message and request body text, enable email notifications, and much more from a `staticman.yml` file.
-%}
+{% endnotice %}

 ### Remove/Add Staticman as a Collaborator